fauziihzar/olist-ecommerce-sql-powerbi/README.md

 # Brazilian E-Commerce Analytics — SQL & Power BI

-End-to-end e-commerce analytics project using **Python, MySQL, SQL, and Power BI** to analyze sales performance, logistics, customer retention, product categories, and seller performance.
+End-to-end e-commerce analytics project using **Python, MySQL, SQL, and Power BI** to analyze sales performance, delivery logistics, customer satisfaction, product categories, and seller performance.

 ## Project Overview

 This project uses the **Brazilian E-Commerce Public Dataset by Olist**.

 The original dataset contains approximately 100,000 orders from 2016–2018.
-For this project, I created a reproducible **10,000-order subset** using Python/Pandas to improve local processing efficiency while preserving relationships between related tables.
+For this portfolio project, I created a reproducible **10,000-order subset** using Python/Pandas to improve local processing efficiency while preserving relationships between related tables.

-The project follows an end-to-end analytics workflow:
+### Analytics Workflow

-**Data Subsetting → MySQL Database → SQL Analysis → Power BI Dashboard → Business Insights**
+Data Subsetting → MySQL Database → SQL Analysis → Power BI Dashboard → Business Insights

 ---

 ## Business Questions

 - How is overall sales performance?
+- How efficiently are orders delivered?
-- Does delivery performance affect customer satisfaction?
+- Does delivery performance relate to customer satisfaction?
-- How strong is customer retention?
 - Which product categories generate the highest sales?
-- How do sellers perform across sales, delivery, and customer ratings?
+- Which sellers perform best across sales, delivery, and customer ratings?
+- What are the main logistics performance indicators?

 ---